darekfrynas/todo-list/README.md

 Simple yet amazing TODO List, with features like:

 - __Create__ a task by typing and hitting <kbd>Enter</kbd> key, or pressing "Add" button,
-- __Edit__ a task whenever you want, simply double-click on it, or press "Edit" button,
+- __Edit__ a task whenever you want, simply double-click on it, or press "Edit" button, (don't forget to save changes)
 - __Remove__ a task when you don't need it anymore,
 - Mark your tasks as __completed__,
 - Live __search__ through your tasks,